 As Bob Johansen, a fellow at the Institute for the Future, has put it, “The future will reward clarity and punish certainty.”
 That means clarity is key during times of chaos and complexity, so be sure to readjust everyone’s expectations and goals.
-Clearly communicate what matters most to your organisation now and pause OKRs (objectives and key results) or other initiatives that can wait until later, particularly during periods of chaos.
+Clearly communicate what matters most to your organization now and pause OKRs (objectives and key results) or other initiatives that can wait until later, particularly during periods of chaos.
 People may be stressed about trying to hit all their regular performance goals while tackling the new things needed to keep the ship afloat.
 So let them know that priorities have shifted, and give them clear directions on where their focus should lie.

 - Trust your instincts.
 Speed matters.
 With little to no time for review, you’ll need to jump in and make your best call — most likely sooner than you’re comfortable with.

 - Tune into and acknowledge people’s emotions.
 They are often afraid, anxious, and unsettled.
 Clear communications and swift action can help alleviate these emotions and allow your team to focus on the actions needed to power through.

 - Prepare your team to adapt when new information comes in and circumstances evolve.
 Acknowledge that this is an unprecedented situation and that things may change, and change again.
 But for now, this is where we’re going.